Shivansh-Shah/Imdb_movie/README.md

 ## Contributers:
 - ShaiviNandi( BT2024003) : Worked on backend, particularly with MySQL syntax and it's integration with Python.
 Built the data_fetcher.py module.
-- ShivanshShah( BT2024243) :
+- ShivanshShah( BT2024243) : Worked on UI - report generation, interconnecting files, download
+                            Written code for Datascraped.py

-- AmanKumarLahoti( BT2024123) :
+- AmanKumarLahoti( BT2024123) :  Worked on UI - Login, Movie Page, Comparision of two movies, Favourites section

-- PSaratCBharadwaj( BT2024179): Actively contributed to the development and debugging of visualisation.py and other project files, ensuring error resolution
+- PSaratCBharadwaj( BT2024179): Actively contributed to the development and debugging of visualisation.py and other project files, ensuring error resolution.

-- Puttaraja Beedinalamath ( IMT2024091):
+- Puttaraja Beedinalamath ( IMT2024091): Worked on UI - Displaying graphs, search action and                                            daashboard.
 ## Overview

 The **Cinephile_App** serves as an interactive movie database and visualization platform.
 It features data on movies present  in our database  using statistics such as *average ratings over time* and *total votes trends*.
 The visualization is powered by **Custom Tkinter**, and a **Matplotlib**.